• Skip to primary navigation

 Customizing

 Vegetables: Change it up with your own favorite veggies or whatever you have on hand.
-Things like bell pepper, celery, zucchini, kale, etc. would be great.
+Things like bell pepper, celery, zucchini, or kale would be great.

 Serving